-The attack took place early evening on September 27th 1969 at around 6.30pm, with the killer leaving a message at the scene of the crime, and if we take the message written on Bryan Hartnell's Volkswagen Karmann Ghia door with near accuracy, then the 30 mile journey to the payphone at 1231 Main Street, Napa away from Lake Berryessa, would have taken approximately one hour, tying in nicely with the log of the phone call from the Napa Police Department of 7.40pm, indicating he took little or no diversions.
+The third attack at Lake Berryessa, with a driving time of approximately 1 hour and 20 minutes, saw the killer venture further away from the Vallejo area, if indeed he resided there.
+The male victim, Bryan Hartnell, would again survive, however, the devastating ten knife injuries sustained by Cecelia Shepard would sadly claim her life just two days later at the Queen of the Valley Hospital.
+The attack took place early evening on September 27th 1969 at around 6:30 pm, with the killer leaving a message at the scene of the crime on the car door of Bryan Hartnell's vehicle.
+If we take the message written on Bryan Hartnell's Volkswagen Karmann Ghia door with near accuracy, then the 27 mile journey to the payphone at 1231 Main Street, Napa away from Lake Berryessa, would have taken approximately 50 minutes.
+The phone call was logged at 7:40 pm, leaving a shortfall of 20 minutes. http://www.zodiacciphers.com/zodiac-news/lake-berryessa-north-of-the-crime-scene-pt2.

-Napa County is a direct route between Vallejo and Lake Berryessa, so if the killer lived in or very close to Vallejo he would have left himself approximately 25-30 minutes to arrive home, after placing the phone call.
+Napa County is a direct route between Vallejo and Lake Berryessa, so if the killer lived in, or very close to Vallejo, he would have left himself approximately 25-30 minutes to arrive home, after placing the phone call.

-In the 'Debut of Zodiac Letter' the author wrote 'The man who told police that my car was brown was a negro about 40-45 rather shabbly dressed.
+In the August 4th 1969 Debut of Zodiac letter, the author wrote "The man who told police that my car was brown was a negro about 40-45 rather shabbly dressed.
 I was in this phone booth having some fun with the Vallejo cop when he was walking by.
-When I hung the phone up the damn thing began to ring & that drew his attention to me + my car.'
-This seems to suggest he was still using his vehicle at that point, but on the other hand, could be a diversion not to expose the close proximity of his home address and the apparent over emphasis on the wording 'me + my car', when he quite simply could have said ' When I hung the phone up the damn thing began to ring & that drew his attention to me'.
+When I hung the phone up the damn thing began to ring & that drew his attention to me + my car".
+This seemed to suggest he was still using his vehicle at that point, yet it could have been an employed diversion, so as not to expose the close proximity of his home address - with the apparent over emphasis on the wording "me + my car" used to sell us a story, when he quite simply could have said "When I hung the phone up the damn thing began to ring & that drew his attention to me".